atodorov/atodorov.github.com/content/_posts/2013-04-26-personal-experience-with-credit-card-fraud.markdown

 The picture above shows a new credit card concept.
 Per the author:

-{% blockquote %}
-Kudelski and Mastercard are showing me the credit card of the future.
+> Kudelski and Mastercard are showing me the credit card of the future.
-This model can generate a new passcode on the fly, so if your card's number gets copied it won't be able to generate the right passcode.
+> This model can generate a new passcode on the fly, so if your card's number
-{% endblockquote %}
+> gets copied it won't be able to generate the right passcode.

 If you have more insight on the credit card industry please share with us!